-18. Farm out transaction (continued)
+18. Divestment of interest in blocks (continued)

 18.1 Deferred consideration

 As per the sale agreement, the buyers (Medco) will pay the Group deferred payments over 6 years starting from 1 December 2024 and last payment will be received on 1 December 2029.
 The instalment will be due annually on 1 December of each respective year.
 As the amount will be received beyond one year so the Group has discounted the future cashflows by using 6% rate.